maleghast/birthdayman-sqlite/README.md

 nbb app.cljs

-If you want to see a list of Birthdays in the database on today’s date, use:
+If you want to see a list of commands available, use:

-nbb app.cljs list

-If you want to find the Birthdays that are stored on a specific date, use:

-nbb app.cljs search [day] [month] (e.g. nbb app.cljs 4 July)

-If you want to update the gift idea for a stored Birthday, use:

-nbb app.cljs update
+nbb app.cljs help